-The video series “Dhammathreads” with Bhante Sujato & friends offers some discussions about the verses of the Elder monks, the Theragāthā, in Bhante Sujato’s new English translation.
+The video series “Dhammathreads” with Ayya Sujato & friends offers some discussions about the verses of the Elder monks, the Theragāthā, in Ayya Sujato’s new English translation.
 In case they are available, we are adding some illustrations by Ven.
 Yodha to the respective verses.

 My little hut is roofed and pleasant,